BolunDai0216/pypi-bonjour/docs/source/tutorial.md

 └── pyproject.toml
 ```

 The `pyproject.toml` file enables the `pip install` of the package.
 Then, to push the package to PyPI, you need to create a PyPI account and get the API token.
-Once that is done you can run
+Once that is done, you can run

 ```bash
 python3 -m build
 twine upload dist/*
 ```

-which builds the source distribution and a pure Python wheel (not platform specific) and uploads them to PyPI.
+which builds the source distribution and a pure Python wheel (not platform-specific) and uploads them to PyPI.

 ## Step 2: Add dependencies